-More about the Master of Research (MRes) and what you will achieve
+Master of Research (MRes): More information and what you will achieve

 First-class researchers are much sought after in academia and by commercial and third sector organisations that want to gain an edge in their marketplace.
 On this course, you will develop advanced research skills that are transferrable to almost any field.
 You will also learn how to apply your research techniques to real-world problems to make you more valuable to prospective employers.